0p3r4t4/PPPUCPP2nd/README.md

     after finding an error` assumption to the point that an user's input error causes no further opportunities.

+Some exercises have a companion file with a _.input_ extension.
+Those are input samples to quickly test programs with the help of command redirection.

 ---

 ## Notes